Megabit/Blazorise/docs/_docs/helpers/enums.md

 ## ButtonType

-Defines the button type and behaviour.
+Defines the button type and behavior.

 - `Button` The button is a clickable button.
 - `Submit` The button is a submit button (submits form-data).